USA Boxing Rankings General Information

 The following information outlines the USA Boxing Rankings system.
-Any questions should be addressed to High Performance Team Manager Matt Johnson at (719) 866-2321 or email@example.com.
+Any questions should be addressed to High Performance Director Matt Johnson at (719) 866-2321 or email@example.com.

 Rankings in Amateur Boxing

-The primary purpose of the USA Boxing ranking system is to identify and track the nation’s top boxers who will be considered for national team program opportunities.
+The primary purpose of the USA Boxing ranking system is to identify and track the nation’s top boxers in the junior, youth and elite age divisions.
 In turn, this will also develop a vehicle for athletes to monitor and track their progress amongst other athletes in their division and weight class.
-Another function of this ranking system will be to establish a basis for seeding at USA Boxing’s national events.

 Eligible athletes can only earn ranking points at a USA Boxing approved ranking event.
 All athletes in the ranking system must be U.S. citizens and documentation must be provided during the registration period to verify citizenship status of the athlete.
 Athletes must also be current members of USA Boxing and eligible to participate in AIBA Olympic Boxing events (AOB) for the United States.